Brewster C. Denny

 The great-grandson of Arthur and Mary Denny, founders of Seattle and the University of Washington, Denny’s commitment to public service was unwavering.
 Denny held numerous public service positions, including: Naval service in World War II and the Korean War; Intelligence Analyst at the Department of Defense; advisor during the national security transition between the Eisenhower and Kennedy administrations; appointee to several presidential commissions and task forces; advisor to governors, mayors, and cabinet members; U.S. Delegate to the General Assembly of the United Nations; and advisor on science policy to the governments of Thailand, the Republic of Korea, the Philippines, and Jordan.
 Denny also served for decades as a trustee of The Century Foundation, a leading global policy think tank, and as a member of the Government Accountability Office Comptroller General's Research and Education Advisory Panel.

 Denny launched his impressive career after earning his bachelor’s degree from the University of Washington in 1945 and a master’s (1948) and doctorate (1959) from the Fletcher School of Law and Diplomacy at Tufts University and Harvard University.

 Denny was a devoted husband and father.
 Throughout his life, Denny and his wife, Patricia, worked together on a wide variety of civic projects.
 He passed away in 2013 at age 88.
-Denny was survived by his wife and their only child, Maria Denny, a son-in-law, and two grandchildren.
+Patricia passed away in 2019 at the age of 93.
+They are survived by their only child, Maria Denny, a son-in-law, and two grandchildren.